-Navigating city streets, your car’s fuel efficiency can be tricky.
-City fuel economy, measured in miles per gallon (MPG), shows how well your car deals with the stop-and-go nature of city driving.
+Navigating city streets can be tricky for your car’s fuel efficiency.
+City fuel economy, measured in miles per gallon (MPG), shows how well your car handles the stop-and-go nature of city driving.

 But what affects those MPG numbers, and how can you improve them?
 From the tests car manufacturers use to the impact on your budget, there’s more to it than just a number on a sticker.